History and Goals:

 Brenda Barnum (’15) was born in Tokyo, Japan and has lived in Tokyo, Singapore, McLean, Virginia and most recently Portland, Oregon.
 She is a dual citizen of the USA and Japan and strongly identifies with both countries.
 She is double majoring in Mathematics and Economics.
 She enjoys traveling, getting to know people, and trying new things.
 Her favorite sports include volleyball, field hockey, and track & field.
 An organization that she is passionate about and has worked with a lot is Habitat For Humanity, and she hopes to get more involved with that here.
 She loves getting to know the city she lives in and hopes to get out and explore Portland more this year.

-Ugyen Lhamo (‘15) is an International Affairs and Psychology major.
+Ugyen Lhamo (’15) is an International Affairs and Psychology major.
 She was born in Thimphu, Bhutan but left for Rome, Italy at the age of six.
 Six years after that Ugyen began attending Ecole d’ Humanité, a small, international boarding school in the heart of the Swiss Alps.
 During her time there Ugyen was introduced to snow sports, hiking, theater and cooking.
 While at boarding school her family moved to Thailand for two years where she fell in love with Bangkok and now frequently takes trips there.
 Shortly after her 17th birthday Ugyen took her first trip to America in order to attend Lewis & Clark.
+Being a TCK, Ugyen is used to standing out rather than blending in.
+These days, you can find her running around Lewis & Clark in heels.

-Neil Rutherford (‘16) has flown more than a quarter million miles over the course of his life.
+Neil Rutherford (’16) has flown more than a quarter million miles over the course of his life.
 281,462, to be exact.
 He feels more at home in airports than he does in any specific place.
 You can always count on airports to have the same layout; you can’t with countries.
 After about two years of living in a place, Neil feels an uncontrollable urge to leave, to travel, and to discover new cultures and people.
 But this comes with the territory: He is a Third Culture Kid (TCK).
 He was born in Denver, CO, and lived there up until he finished first grade.
 When he finished first grade, his mom decided to uproot his small family and move to Bishkek, Kyrgyzstan to teach English and to take them on an adventure.
 They spent two years in Kyrgyzstan, then moved onto Mexico, then to China.
 In China, he began learning Mandarin Chinese and began to identify with the culture.
-Neil now considers China to be a second home to me.
+Neil now considers China to be a second home.
 After spending four years in China, Neil and his family moved on to Bangkok, Thailand, and then on to Ulaanbaatar, Mongolia.

 Natalie Kuo (’16) was born in the United States and moved to Saudi Arabia when she was 7.
 She moved back to the US for boarding school in Austin, TX and one year of college in Santa Cruz, CA, before transferring to her current home here in Portland.
 She plans to major in Economics and minor in English.
 She is half Chinese, half American and enjoys traveling and learning about other cultures.
 One day, she plans to visit all seven continents (with only two remaining!).
 But in the meantime, she can be found reading a book, listening to music, drinking tea, watching Netflix, and petting cats.